cdfelixj/wandr/styling.md

-# Rouvia Styling Guide
+# Wandr Styling Guide

 ## Design Philosophy

-Rouvia follows a modern, minimalist design approach focused on driver safety and ease of use.
+Wandr follows a modern, minimalist design approach focused on driver safety and ease of use.
 The interface prioritizes clarity, accessibility, and hands-free operation while maintaining a professional and trustworthy aesthetic.

 ## Design Principles